gomayumax/hp-manager/README.md

 - The maximum value of HP
 - The minimum value of HP

 In particular, you should be set with care DB information and the location (key) to save HP.

 DB information must be an object that has always the method of `set` and `get`.
 The location (key) to save the HP, is a clue for loading HP information to be stored in the table.
 Therefore, do not set the value (key) that overlaps with the value stored in the table in the Location to save HP.

 The following is a setting for using the hubot brain (Redis).
 ```
-var hpMane = new hpManager({
+var hpMana = new hpManager({
     db: robot.brain,
     hpKey: 'hpManager',
     max: 100,